Kuschel-Swein/smixer-mod/README.md

 # Found a bug in either sba or this mod?

 If you think you found a bug, please let me know via an issue.

-Please follow the issue-template.
+# Building it yourself

+To build this mod yourself you have to do the usual gradle shenanigans.
+Additionally, you have to download the newest version (`v1.7.2` as of writing this) of SBA from their GitHub and place it in the `libs` folder.
+The name of this file is hard-coded in the build-script.